VA Benefits & Funding Inquiries

 Using Benefits at RIT

 All students applying to use military funding at RIT should already possess the VA Certificate of Eligibility (COE) confirming benefits.
 If you do not have this form, you will need to complete the VON APP (VA application for benefits) found on the VA website.
-Once you have the Certificate of Eligibility and have been admitted to RIT, please fax/scan/drop-off the required documents to the Veterans Services Office at RIT.
+Once you have the Certificate of Eligibility and have been admitted to RIT, please fax/scan/drop-off the required documents to the Office of Financial Aid and Scholarships.

 The Office of Student Financial Services is the central billing service center at RIT.
 Veterans/dependents are encouraged to contact Student Financial Services for information regarding billing, due dates and payment plans.